Largest Personal Injury Jury Verdict in Illinois History

 Personal Injury Attorneys Win For Ironworker

-Horwitz, Horwitz and Associates, Ltd. (after five years of fighting AIG insurance and the “defense lawyer of the year”) obtained the largest personal injury individual jury verdict in Illinois history; $64 million dollars.
+Horwitz, Horwitz and Associates, Ltd. (after five years of fighting AIG insurance and the “defense lawyer of the year”) obtained what was the largest personal injury individual jury verdict in Illinois history; $64 million dollars.
 Only one jury verdict for an individual in United States history (in New York for $66 million) was higher.
 This record setting verdict was $13 million dollars higher than the previous record verdict in Illinois of $51 million dollars.

 Experienced Personal Injury Lawyers – Horwitz, Horwitz & Associates